Corinyi/PillbugBot/readme.md

 - **Usability and Potential**:
   - Research indicates that pill bug robots can function as small-scale reconnaissance robots:
     - Capable of being tossed and navigating rough terrain.
-    - Practical applications beyond mere novelty, addressing real-world needs.
-  - There are few existing robotic implementations that mimic the contraction and expansion behavior seen in pill bugs.
+  - Unique robotic system that mimic the contraction and expansion behavior seen in pill bugs.
   - Due to its unique blend of technologies and intriguing nature, the project is expected to generate significant interest if released as open-source.

 ## Features and Characteristics
 - **Adaptive Mobility**: The robot contracts into a ball for rapid movement on slopes and expands to navigate flat terrain.
 - **Durability**: Designed to withstand impacts and collisions.
-- **Terrain Adaptability**: Overcomes uneven surfaces.
+- **Terrain Adaptability**: Overcomes uneven, tough surfaces.
-- **Segmented Shell**: Composed of 10 TPU segments that enable smooth contraction and expansion movements.
+- **Segmented Shell**: Composed of 10 TPU shell that enable smooth contraction and expansion movements.
-- **Dynamic Form**: Contracts into a spherical shape and expands into a form suitable for driving and moving.
+- **Dynamic Form**: Contracts into a spherical shape(160mm diameter) and expands into a form suitable for driving and moving.
 - **Responsive Movement**: Reacts to impacts and approaching objects with appropriate contraction actions.
 - **User Control**:
   - Controlled via a mobile device connected to the robot’s Wi-Fi signal.